wdawson/okta.github.io/_source/_posts/2018-10-29-add-login-to-you-aspnetcore-app.md

 This code ensures that all requests to this controller are allowed only for authorized users.

 ## Add Login and Registration to Your ASP.NET Core MVC Application
 Create a new file inside of `Controllers` folder: `AccountController.cs`.
-Past the following inside to the file:
+Paste the following inside of the file:

 ```cs
 using Microsoft.AspNetCore.Authentication.Cookies;